autoai-org/AID/docs/en-US/guide/discovery.md

 Our main infrastructure depends on the following cloud services:

 * **AWS DynamoDB** for providing database.
+* **AWS Cognito** for user authentication.
+* **Cloudflare** for DNS.
+* **Docker Cloud** for providing container build and deploy services.
 * **Open Stack** for providing virtual machines.
-* **Docker Cloud** for providing container build and deploy services.
-* **Cloudflare** for DNS.

 ### Region

-Our servers locates in difference regions and by using load balancer, it should be able to help users in different areas with enjoying the benefit.
-We now support the following supported area:
+Our servers locates in difference regions.
+By using load balancer, it should be able to provide users in different areas with nearly the same request overhead.
+We now support the following area:

 * **Hong Kong** (Provided by Cyberport Hong Kong)
 * **Mainland China** (Provided by Tencent Cloud)